fboucquez/symbol-bootstrap/docs/presetGuides.md

 ### Never stored Main Private Key.

-A useful combination is enabling `PROMPT_MAIN`, providing the Main Account Public Key in the preset, and encrypt the rest of the Private Keys.
+A useful combination is enabling `PROMPT_MAIN`, which stores the main account public key in the preset, but encrypts the rest of the private keys.

 #### **`plain-custom-preset.yml`**
 ```yaml